csipiemonte/smartlab/reference-realtime/arduino-secure/README.md

 - Arduino IDE 1.5.6-r2.
 You can download it from [Arduino Previous IDE Versions](http://arduino.cc/en/Main/OldSoftwareReleases)
 - TI LM35 (temperature sensor)
 The Arduino updates its local time from a NTP server.
 If you want to use a different sensor, you have to create e new convertion function in according to the sensor datasheet.

+**Note:**
+Secure JSON and control management are developing features so to communicate with the smartdata platform you have to disable them.

 Requirement
 --------------